How To Get Started

 Determine if you are eligible to participate for purposes of the PQRS incentive payment and payment adjustment.
 A list of eligible medical care professionals considered eligible to participate in PQRS is available.
 Read this list carefully, as not all entities are considered “eligible professionals” because they are reimbursed by Medicare under other fee schedule methods than the Physician Fee Schedule (PFS).

 Determine which PQRS reporting method best fits your practice.
 PQRS has several methods in which measure data can be reported.
-An eligible professional may choose from the following methods to submit data to CMS: claims-based, registry-based, qualified Electronic Health Record (EHR), or the Group Practice Reporting Option (GPRO).
+An eligible professional may choose from the following methods to submit data to CMS: claims-based, registry-based, qualified Electronic Health Record (EHR), Qualified Clinical Data Registry (QCDR) or the Group Practice Reporting Option (GPRO).

 In order to satisfactorily report, it is important to review each method’s specific reporting criteria.
-For additional guidance, refer to the 2013 Physician Quality Reporting System Participation Decision Tree.
+For additional guidance, refer to the 2014 Physician Quality Reporting System Implementation Guide.

 - Reporting via registry or qualified EHR requires eligible professionals to utilize vendors.
 Registry information, including reporting criteria and vendors, is available on the Registry Reporting page.